 What does the program entail?

-- Candidates will take classes in statistics, advanced statistics or a foreign language, empirical research methods, and political philosophy.
+- Candidates will take classes in statistics, advanced statistics, empirical research methods, and political philosophy.
 First-year students also partake in a one-semester seminar that introduces the principles of empirical and theoretical analysis in political science.

 - Field research is also encouraged and it helps candidates to develop close working ties with faculty members engaged in major research activities.
 As for second-year students, there will be a second-year paper/workshop which is designed to involve students in advanced research problems under faculty supervision.